Symptoms of Brain Injury

 ALTERATION OF SMELL OR TASTE

 Cranial nerve damage is a common finding in mild to moderate head injury.
 One of the results can be a loss or alteration in the sense of smell and because of that the sense of taste.
 The loss of smell is called anosmia.
 Many neurologists and other physicians now have the ability to test for loss of smell.
 This loss can occur on each or both nostrils, so do not forget to have each nostril tested separately.
 In a recent study by Varney and others a PET scan was able to detect the specific brain damage associated with anosmia.
 If there is an alteration in the way food tastes, or commonly, an inability to cook properly because of lack of smell, please have this testing done.

 Especially in cases of moderate and severe brain injury, patients should be routinely given blood tests to see if the human hormonal glands are functioning normally.
 The pituitary gland is particularly at risk, and blood work should be done to show whether or not the gland is functioning properly.
-If there is a decrease in the production of growth hormone, rather expensive hormone therapy may need to be implemented.
 Long term ill effects of low pituitary output may affect the heart, the psychiatric status of the patient, and may have other effects not fully know at this time.
 Many physicians feel that there needs to be observable damage to the small but powerful glands in the brain in order to consider testing for output.
 There does not have to be observable damage for such an injury to occur, if there otherwise was a moderate to severe brain injury involved in the patient.
 These glandular disruptions would be the cause of the very common sexual dysfunction seen in TBI survivors.

 Another result of glandular dysfunction following TBI is the onset of cranial diabetes insipidus.
 Therefore, it is important to be on the lookout for signs of diabetes (unusual thirst, change in urination, lightheadedness or fainting) following TBI.